 Documents should be submitted in Microsoft Office or PDF format.
-Students can obtain Microsoft Office by following the instructions located under the Help Desk tab in Our.
-Crown.

 Minimum Technical Requirements

 For web browsers, use one of the web browsers listed here: Canvas' Supported Browsers

 We recommend using the latest releases of Mozilla Firefox or Google Chrome or Microsoft Edge to access any of Crown's web services.
 Microsoft Internet Explorer is NOT supported.